meergo/analytics-python/README.md

 The Meergo Python SDK lets you send customer event data from your Python applications to your specified destinations.

+> [!NOTE]
+> Are you a developer of the Meergo Python SDK, or want to extend it?
+You are probably interested to the [DEVELOPERS.md](DEVELOPERS.md) file.

 ## SDK setup requirements

 - Set up a Meergo account.